yym68686/uni-api/README.md

       #   default: 4/min # If the model does not set the frequency limit, use the frequency limit of default
       api_key_cooldown_period: 60 # Each API Key will be cooled down for 60 seconds after encountering a 429 error.
 Optional, the default is 0 seconds.
 When set to 0, the cooling mechanism is not enabled.
 When there are multiple API keys, the cooling mechanism will take effect.
       api_key_schedule_algorithm: round_robin # Set the request order of multiple API Keys, optional.
 The default is round_robin, and the optional values are: round_robin, random.
 It will take effect when there are multiple API keys. round_robin is polling load balancing, and random is random load balancing.
+      model_timeout: # Model timeout, in seconds, default 100 seconds, optional gemini-1.5-pro: 10 # Model gemini-1.5-pro timeout is 10 seconds
+        gemini-1.5-flash: 10 # Model gemini-1.5-flash timeout is 10 seconds
+        default: 10 # Model does not have a timeout set, use the default timeout of 10 seconds, when requesting a model not in model_timeout, the timeout is also 10 seconds, if default is not set, uni-api will use the default timeout set by the environment variable TIMEOUT, the default timeout is 100 seconds

   - provider: vertex
     project_id: gen-lang-client-xxxxxxxxxxxxxx # Description: Your Google Cloud project ID.
 Format: String, usually composed of lowercase letters, numbers, and hyphens.
 How to obtain: You can find your project ID in the project selector of the Google Cloud Console.